Maxbrand/blog/content/post/Low budget car rig.md

 ---

 ## First test
-I've been working on a short film together with a couple of actors who are producing it independently out of their pockets, so the budget for this film was really low.
-We had a scene that took place in a car, cross-cut with a scene in a hospital.
+I've been working on a short film together with a group of actors who are producing it independently, out of their own pockets.
+This meant that the budget for the film was in the lower (or non-existant) micro budget range, thus limiting my options.
+We had a scene placed in a car that cross-cut with another scene at a hospital.
-I wanted to get the scene shot inside the car to be more dynamic than just sitting in the passenger seat and shooting the driver, but we had no budget for a grip nor any gear to make a "real" car rig.
-So the question was how I could get the camera mounted on the outside of the car shooting towards the driver without any big setup.
+I wanted to get the scene shot inside the car to be something more dynamic than just sitting in the passenger seat and shooting the driver, but since there was no real budget to speak of, getting a grip or any sort of "real" car rig was out of the question.
+So I started thinking, how would I get the camera mounted on the outside of the car?
+And most important, how do I do this with minimum setup?

-I talked to a grip- and lighting reseller in the area about making a car rig on a low budget.
-I had the idea that if I shoot it on my Panasonic GH5, suction cups should be able to hold it steadily.
+I talked to a grip- and lighting reseller in the area, I had the idea that if I shoot it on my Panasonic GH5, a couple of suction cups should be able to hold it steadily.
 Together with the people at [BBS Rental Support](https://bbsrentalsupport.com/) I put together a small rig with 9.solutions parts.
 A very simple rig.
-My original idea was to use my Zhiyun Crane 2 mounted on the car to get a smooth shot.
+My original idea was to use my Zhiyun Crane 2 mounted on the car to get smooth shots.
 I used two [savior clamps](https://bbsrentalsupport.com/collections/123/products/savior-clamp) screwed in tightly on a [cheese plate](https://bbsrentalsupport.com/products/cheese-plate) which was held in place on the car using three [suction cups](https://bbsrentalsupport.com/products/suction-cup-w-3-8-1-4-cheese-block)

 <br>